 The only way to get to the Galapagos Islands is to fly from Ecuador.
 There are two cities with airports that frequently fly into the Galapagos: Quito and Guayaquil.
-All flights are with either Avianca or LATAM, which are both reputable and reliable South American airlines.
+All flights are with either Avianca, LATAM, or a new national airline called Equair, all of which are reputable and reliable South American airlines.
 We booked our flight from Quito to Baltra with Avianca using credit card points, which saved us a huge amount of money.

 There are two airports on the Galapagos to fly into:

 - Baltra: Baltra is the airport closest to Puerto Ayora on Santa Cruz Island.
 It’s super easy to get from Baltra to Puerto Ayora, and everyone will be headed in the same direction.
 There’s a shuttle service to the ferry from Baltra to Santa Cruz Island which costs $5.
 From the Santa Cruz ferry dock, you can either take a bus (the cheap, slower way) or a pickup truck taxi (the expensive, faster way) to Puerto Ayora.

 - San Cristobal: San Cristobal airport is right on San Cristobal island, so this is the best place to fly into if your first stop is San Cristobal.

 Travel Tips for Flying to the Galapagos Islands

 Visiting the Galapagos Islands is well worth the extra steps that you’ll need to take to get there.
 Due to the islands’ protected status, there are some hoops to jump through.
 Here’s what you need to know: